bablukumarmaharana/bkmuniversalproxy/README.md

 ---

+## 🔒 Security Notice

+By default, BKMUniversalProxy does not require authentication.

+Anyone who can reach the proxy port can use the proxy.

+For public deployments, restrict access using:

+- Firewall rules
+- IP allowlists
+- VPN access
+- Reverse proxy authentication

+Only expose the proxy to trusted users.

+---

 ## 🤝 Contributing

 Contributions are welcome!
 If you find a bug, have a feature request, or want to add support for a new distribution, please open an issue or submit a pull request.